aklump/live_dev_porter/documentation/source/databases.md

         - batch
 ```

-To export only table structure and no data, do like this:
+To export only table structure and no data from any table, do like this:

 ```yaml
 workflows: